reichlab/flusion-manuscript/README.md

 ```

 You will also need to have local clones of the FluSight-forecast-hub and flusion repositories in the same folder as the flusion-manuscript repository.

+### Building the manuscript with `make`

+The makefile in this project root defines four commands that can be used to build the manuscript and the supplement:

+- `make all` builds both the manuscript and the supplement, including intermediate artifacts with plots and scores.
+- `make manuscript` build the manuscript and its dependencies
+- `make supplement` builds the supplement and its dependencies
+- `make clean` removes the built manuscript and supplement, and all intermediate artifacts with plots and scores.
+This should be used only to verify that the entire workflow is reproducible, since the next manuscript build will take some time to run.